great-expectations/great_expectations/docs/deployment_patterns/how-to-instantiate-a-data-context-hosted-environments.md

 Additional notes
 ----------------

 If you have successfully deployed Great Expectations in a hosted environment other than the ones listed above, we would love to hear from you.
-Please comment on the Discuss post below, or reach out to us on `Slack <https://greatexpectations.io/slack>`_.
+Please comment on the Discuss post below, or reach out to us on [Slack](https://greatexpectations.io/slack).